-Here are four steps to help you identify and correctly approach any strategic shifts that have taken place in your organization.
+4 steps to help identify and approach any strategic shifts in your organization.

 The issue is that many organizations don’t consider how these types of changes affect their strategic plan—or if they do consider them, they simply don’t know how to make the appropriate strategic changes to accommodate this shift.
 Making sure your strategy stays evergreen is a critical (but often overlooked) component of the strategy implementation process.
 We’ve found that the best approach to evaluating your strategic plan—and ensuring the changes are reflected in your strategy for the upcoming year—is to conduct annual strategy reviews.